lama-development/TruckJob/README.md

 2. Pick up the trailer and drive to the destination.
 3. Detach the trailer and choose to get another job or return to the depot.

-The player can decide to cancel the job at any moment.
-If that happens, they will have to bring back the truck to the depot where they will pay a penalty.
+The player will be paid based on how many trailers have been delivered.

 ## :bulb: **Features**
 - Customise the amount of money you get when completing a task (if using ND)